open-resources/physics_bank/content/public/019.Magnetism/Magnetic Field/Parallel wires in a circuit/Parallel wires in a circuit.md

     variables: a, b, I, μ0
     weight: 1
     allow-blank: false
+myst:
   substitutions:
     params:
       vars:
         title: Parallel wires in a circuit
 ---
 # {{ params.vars.title }}
 A circuit with current $I$ has two long parallel wire sections that carry current in opposite directions.